gudavalli/planventure/planventure-account/SQLITE_TO_MSSQL_MIGRATION.md

 ## Overview

-This document outlines the process of migrating the PlanVenture API from SQLite to Microsoft SQL Server.
+This document outlines the process of migrating the PlanVenture Account Service from SQLite to Microsoft SQL Server.
-The migration enhances the application's scalability, reliability, and provides better enterprise-level features.
+The migration enhances the service's scalability, reliability, and provides better enterprise-level features.

 ## Why Migrate from SQLite to SQL Server?